The Mideast's Island of Peace is facing an uncertain future

 Neighbors in a once close-knit farming town of Al Karameh quarreled one recent morning after the taps in their homes ran dry.

-“All people need water to drink, to wash,” said local politician Roshka Tayyem, before getting sucked into the heated argument in the middle of the road.
+“All people need water to drink, to wash,” said Roshka Tayyem, a politician, before getting sucked into the heated argument in the middle of the road.

 Tayyem's house didn't receive its weekly water supply, so her brothers decided to take matters into their own hands.